 In relation to this, the director of Kunsthal, Gaizka Zuazo, says that “moving forward together with IED enables us to become stronger and generate areas of opportunity.
 Not only as a result of the international exposure, but also as a result of the group’s support for experimentation in the new teaching languages that we use in Kunsthal and the strength that allows us greater guarantees in addressing the new qualifications in Fashion Design and Product Design that we will start to teach in the coming academic year and in our first postgraduate courses and master’s degree”.

 The site was officially opened this morning by Juan Mari Aburto, mayor of Bilbao.
-The event was attended by the directors of Kunsthal - IED BILBAO; Massimo Rosi, CEO of the IED Group, Riccardo Balbo, president of the Francesco Morelli Foundation and Alessandro Manetti, CEO of IED Spain.
+The event was attended by the directors of Kunsthal - IED BILBAO; Massimo Rosi, CEO of the IED Group and Riccardo Balbo, president of the Francesco Morelli Foundation.